tkurtbond/tkurtbond.github.io/posts/2003/11/23/2003-11-23.rst

 suffering from a lack of manpower for maintenance, and often it is very difficult to customize the appearance of the generate output.
-Groff is perhaps the simpliest to install, but I've no desire to write in bare troff any more than I have in bare :program:`LaTeX`, and :program:`groff` and its macro packages lack good support for PDF - in particular, pdfmarks.
+Groff is perhaps the simpliest to install, but I've no desire to write in bare troff any more than I have in bare :app:`LaTeX`, and :app:`groff` and its macro packages lack good support for PDF - in particular, pdfmarks.
-LaTeX has good support for PDF (especially when you are using :program:`pdfelatex`), but it is difficult to customize the appearance of the output, and there are a number of quirks when it comes to font handling.
-[1]_ And the PDF output from the DSSSL DocBook Stylesheets [2]_ can be very ugly when you are doing complicated things, and since it uses :program:`JadeTeX` it's even harder to customize the appearance of the output than LaTeX .
+LaTeX has good support for PDF (especially when you are using :app:`pdfelatex`), but it is difficult to customize the appearance of the output, and there are a number of quirks when it comes to font handling.
+[1]_ And the PDF output from the DSSSL DocBook Stylesheets [2]_ can be very ugly when you are doing complicated things, and since it uses :app:`JadeTeX` it's even harder to customize the appearance of the output than LaTeX .

 While I've not found any general solution for the problem, I've have